 I’d even go so far as to say I’m almost glad I got ill.
 It has forced me to reconnect with myself, learn to love myself and appreciate the amazing things my body can do.

 Instead of thinking ‘why me?’
 I can now think, ‘well, why not me?’.

-Throughout this journey of accepting and learning about my chronic illness, I’ve met many women who are in the same boat.
+Throughout this journey of accepting and learning about my chronic illness, I’ve met so many women who are in the same boat.
 They may have different stories of their path to diagnosis and are experiencing a variety of different conditions, but there is a common thread.
-They have all had to come to terms and accept their new reality and grieve for the life they had before.
+They have all had to come to terms with and accept their new reality and let go of the life they had before.

 But another thing they have in common is that they are all strong and determined.
 Having a chronic illness doesn’t stop you from being ambitious and driven.
 In fact, to manage a chronic illness alongside children, a job and running a house, you have to be driven.

-Other online spaces can be negative and emotionally draining – which I think is totally understandable.
-Many of their members are dealing with life-changing symptoms with little help and are struggling to cope as a result.
+Some online groups for people with chronic illness can be negative and emotionally draining – which I think is totally understandable.
+Many of their members are dealing with life-changing symptoms with very little help, and are struggling to cope as a result.

 I get it.
-I too, spent time in these chat groups or forums in the beginning, until I realised that they were pulling me down.
-Feeling others’ pain and despair was adding to mine, and it was emotionally draining.
+I spent time in these chat groups or forums in the beginning, until I realised that they were making me feel worse, not better.
 I made a conscious effort to avoid them and only allow myself to seek positive support that boosted my energy.

 I know that other women feel the same.
 With The Chronic Wellness Project, I want to create a safe and inspiring space where women can come to recharge, to read about other women’s successes and how they have overcome hurdles to build the life they want.

 To get back to basics and pinpoint the areas you need to focus on to improve your wellbeing, download the Weekly Wellness Tracker.